 What is FCM Commissioning?

-Commissioning is recognition of the call from a community of believers for a member to function as a minister in those ministries with a civil requirement such as witnessing marriages and providing pastoral care as chaplains.
+Commissioning is recognition of the call from a community of believers for a member to function as a minister, particularly in those ministries with a civil requirement such as witnessing marriages and providing pastoral care as chaplains.

 How does one get commissioned?

-1. The completed, signed Commissioning Application itself, a part of the New Member Packet available from FCM, Central Office Membership, 1709 West 69th.
-Street #3, Cleveland, Ohio 44102-2957.
+1. The completed, signed Commissioning Application, a part of the New Member Packet available from FCM, Central Office/ Membership, 1709 West 69th Street #3, Cleveland, Ohio 44102-2957.
+Or click on the link above to download a pdf form of the application.

-4. A one-page statement of your ministerial self understanding.
-This includes a description of your ministry, your reason(s) for seeking commissioning, a brief summary of your experience educational preparedness for ministry and how you will maintain your community relationship with FCM.
+5. A one-page statement of your ministerial self-understanding, which includes a description of your ministry, your reason(s) for seeking commissioning, and how you will maintain your community relationship with FCM.

 Who may apply for commissioning?

-Commissioning is open to all members of FCM, female, male, ordained and non-ordained.
+Commissioning is open to all FCM members regardless of race, creed, gender, age, religious affiliation or sexual orientation.
 However, the presentation of the materials does not in itself assure that the member will be commissioned.

 The decision both for initial and continuing commissioning rests with the Circle of Directors.

 Upon approval of commissioning, a certificate of ministry will be issued to the member.
-Commissioning for all members is valid for one year.
-It is renewable at the time the annual membership dues are paid and the annual report is submitted.
-The annual renewal is from January 1 - December 31.
-A service fee beyond the membership dues will be established by the Circle of Directors and must accompany the dues and annual report.
+Commissioning for all members is valid for one calendar year.
+It is renewable for all, regardless of the month when they were first commissioned, at the time the annual membership dues are paid and the annual report is submitted.
+The annual renewal is from January 1 to December 31.
+The membership dues for commissioned members is determined by the Circle of Directors and must accompany the annual report.

 What else do I need to know?

-A commissioned member who witnesses a marriage acts as an agent of the state as well as a minister of the gospel and is responsible to conform to all the legal requirements for witnessing a marriage.
+A commissioned member who witnesses a marriage acts as an agent of the state as well as a minister of the gospel on behalf of FCM and is responsible to conform to all the legal requirements for witnessing a marriage.

 Commissioned members are responsible for their own liability insurance and their own professional license(s).